-We offer both NeurOptimal® neurofeedback training and psychotherapy in New York City and Westchester, New York.
+We offer both NeurOptimal® neurofeedback training and psychotherapy in New York City and Brooklyn, NY.

 LMHC, Licensed Psychotherapist & Advanced Certified Zengar Neurofeedback Trainer

 Location: NYC Office (80 E 11th St #310, New York, NY 10003.
 See map)

 Natalie is certified as an advanced NeurOptimal® neurofeedback trainer and is the founder of Neurofeedback NY.
 She has been working as a psychotherapist since 1999 and has been a practicing Buddhist since 1991.
 Given her Western training in psychology and psychotherapy and her Eastern training in Buddhism and meditation, Natalie brings a broader perspective to mental health and well-being.
 In 2010 she added neurofeedback to her practice to support changing negative habits on the structural or brain level.
 Natalie work on three levels: physical, psychological, and spiritual.
 Some clients want all three levels, some come just for the physical (neurofeedback training).